ruby-no-kai/ruby25/jj1bdx.en.md

 # Rediscovering Ruby as mruby and Elixir

 25 years ago in 1993, my primary programming language was C, and I thought I could survive without learning other languages.
-The rise of scripting language was much faster than I thought, however.
+The rise of scripting languages was much faster than I thought, however.

 At the beginning of the 21st Century, I noticed a relatively new programming language called Ruby.
 I didn't like the syntax, and it was hard to learn, so I was dismissing Ruby for a long time.
 In fact, I still don't know much about Ruby except for tweaking HomeBrew scripts.
 Being a primary language for HomeBrew on macOS is, nevertheless, an excellent example of how Ruby is practical and useful.
 I even used portupgrade for FreeBSD too.